brianhouse/sound_art/lectures/06_synthesis.md

 #### Switching between Edit and Playback mode

 Notice that at the top of the patcher window, there is the indicator "[edit]".
 This means that we are in editing mode, and our mouse clicks are interpreted as intending to alter the patch.
-To change to playback mode, go to the "Edit" menu and unselect Edit Mode, or simply type Command/Control-E. "[edit]" will disappear and you can no longer make connections between boxes (if you add an Object, the patcher will automatically revert back to edit mode).
+To change to playback mode, go to the "Edit" menu and unselect Edit Mode, or simply type Command/Control-E. "[edit]" will disappear and you can no longer make connections between boxes (if you add an object, the patcher will automatically revert back to edit mode).

 Once you're in playback mode, click on the Number box and drag your mouse up and down.